 Your Computer Programming and Analysis diploma gives you many career opportunities

-Graduates are well suited to fulfil a wide-range of entry and intermediate-level roles related to software development.
+Graduates are well suited to fulfill wide-ranging entry and intermediate-level roles related to software development.
 They could work independently or as a member of a team to analyze, design, enhance, and maintain software applications on platforms such as desktop, mobile, web, and mainframe systems.
-Graduates will also be able to participate in the management of activities associated with a software development project, and may be employed in related fields including systems analysis, business analysis, database design and management, web development, and mobile application development.
+Graduates will also be able to participate in the management of activities associated with a software development project and may be employed in related fields including systems analysis, business analysis, database design and management, web development, and mobile application development.

 What courses are included in the Computer Programming and Analysis diploma program?

 27 Program Courses

 2 Communications Courses

 4 General Education Courses